nvpro-samples/gl_vk_threaded_cadscene/doc/vulkan_nvxdevicegenerated.md

 - **vk generate cmd re-use**
 The command buffer is re-used completely, we only reserve the space once and keep re-using a single command buffer every frame.
 - **vk generate cmd re-use seqidx**
 Similar to the above case, but we provide our own (random) ordering of the drawcalls, by using the functionality provided by the `VK_INDIRECT_COMMANDS_LAYOUT_USAGE_INDEXED_SEQUENCES_NVX` flag.
+The random ordering for drawcalls creates lots of GPU state changes, which makes it very slow in execution for this particular "worst case" demo.

 ## Setup